Introducing psm.ai the definitive research library for Artificial Intelligence in Process Safety Management

 The Potential of AI-Enhanced Asset-Based MOC Scoping

-In PSM-covered facilities, a well-scoped Management of Change (MOC) can make the difference between a safe, efficient modification and a costly, risky one.
-The Scoping phase—where the change is defined and action items are identified—is the foundation of an MOC’s success.
-Yet organizations still struggle with incomplete or incorrect scoping due to the complexities of human error, varying levels of experience, and the sheer diversity of possible change scenarios.
+In PSM-covered facilities, a well-scoped Management of Change (MOC) can make the difference between a safe, efficient modification and one that introduces unnecessary risk and cost.
+The scoping phase—where the change is defined and action items are identified—forms the foundation of MOC success.
+However, organizations frequently struggle with incomplete or inconsistent scoping due to human error, varying levels of experience, and the wide range of potential change scenarios—challenges that are increasingly addressed through management of change solutions and applications designed to guide decision-making and standardize scoping practices.

 The Problem with Incomplete Scoping